tguichaoua/bevy_cursor/README.md

 ## Features

 - `2d` opt-in the computation of the world position of the cursor.
-- `3d` opt-in the computation of the [ray] emitted by the cursor through the camera (disabled by default).
+- `3d` opt-in the computation of the [ray] emitted by the cursor through the camera.

 ## Bevy compatible version